hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

    * - ``--unauthorized-role <ROLE>``
      - ``HASURA_GRAPHQL_UNAUTHORIZED_ROLE``
-     - Unauthorized role, used when access-key is not sent in access-key only mode or "Authorization" header is absent in JWT mode.
+     - Unauthorized role, used when access-key is not sent in access-key only mode or the "authorization" header is absent in JWT mode.
        Example: ``anonymous``.
-Now whenever "Authorization" header is absent, request's role will default to "anonymous".
+Now whenever the "authorization" header is absent, the request's role will default to ``anonymous``.

    * - ``--cors-domain <DOMAINS>``
      - ``HASURA_GRAPHQL_CORS_DOMAIN``
-     - CSV of list of domains, excluding scheme (http/https) and including port, to allow CORS for.
+     - CSV of list of domains, excluding scheme (http/https) and including port, to allow for CORS.
 Wildcard domains are allowed.

    * - ``--disable-cors``
      - N/A